Claims — March 17, 2026

 | Approximate Value of In-Kind Donation | $121.00 |

-| Date Signed | 02/17/2026 |
+| Date of Donation | February 17, 2026 |

-Ordinance No. 1525 — Amendatory Ordinance: Traffic Signs
+Ordinance No. 1525 — Amendatory Ordinance Traffic Signs

 Packet Pages 5–6

-WHEREAS, the Town Council of the Town of Cedar Lake, Lake County, Indiana (hereinafter, the "Town Council"), has reviewed the Regulations, General Provisions and Traffic Rules contained in the Town Code; as amended from time to time, and now in current effect; and
+Whereas, the Town Council of the Town of Cedar Lake, Lake County, Indiana (hereinafter, the "Town Council"), has reviewed the Regulations, General Provisions and Traffic Rules contained in the Town Code, as amended from time to time, and now in current effect; and

-WHEREAS, the Town Council has been informed and advised by its Chief of Police that an amendment is recommended to be made to Town Code §71.09 pertaining to designated intersections in the Town at which vehicles are required to stop at one (1) or more entrances to such intersections; and
+Whereas, the Town Council has been informed and advised by its Chief of Police that an amendment is recommended to be made to Town Code §71.09 pertaining to designated intersections in the Town at which vehicles are required to stop at one (1) or more entrances to such intersections; and

-WHEREAS, the Town Council has determined that it is necessary, appropriate, and advisable to amend Town Code §71.09 pertaining to designated intersections in the Town at which vehicles are required to stop at one (1) or more entrances to such intersections; and
+Whereas, the Town Council has determined that it is necessary, appropriate, and advisable to amend Town Code §71.09 pertaining to designated intersections in the Town at which vehicles are required to stop at one (1) or more entrances to such intersections; and

-WHEREAS, the Town Council, having reviewed the recommendation of its Police Chief, applicable Town Code provisions, and all applicable law, now concurs that it is advisable, necessary, and in the best interests of the residents of the Town of Cedar Lake that amendment be made to the Town Code pertaining to specifically designated intersections at which vehicles are required to stop for enhancement of public safety.
+Whereas, the Town Council, having reviewed the recommendation of its Police Chief, applicable Town Code provisions, and all applicable law, now concurs that it is advisable, necessary, and in the best interests of the residents of the Town of Cedar Lake that amendment be made to the Town Code pertaining to specifically designated intersections at which vehicles are required to stop for enhancement of public safety.

-SECTION ONE: That Town Code §71.09, entitled THROUGH STREETS; PLACEMENT OF STOP SIGNS, of Chapter 71.
-Entitled TRAFFIC RULES, of TITLE VII, entitled TRAFFIC CODE, of the Cedar Lake Town Traffic Code, be, and the same is hereby amended to add the following intersection to the schedule under subsection (C), namely:
+Section One: That Town Code §71.09, entitled Through Streets; Placement of Stop Signs, of Chapter 71, entitled Traffic Rules, of Title VII, entitled Traffic Code, of the Cedar Lake Town Traffic Code, be, and the same is hereby amended to add the following intersection to the schedule under subsection (C), namely:

 (C) The following schedule of public ways, roadways, streets, and highways of the Town upon which stop signs have been placed at one (1) or more of the intersections shall be amended to be applicable where specifically designated, namely: